TylerD89/cURL-FIOS-Router-Reboot/README.md

 -- HOW TO USE --

-1. Clone / copy these bash scripts to your Linux/macOS machine (This script relies on curl and bash, so it will not work on Windows unless modified)
+1. Clone / copy these bash scripts to your Linux/macOS machine (These scripts rely on curl and bash, so it will not work on Windows unless modified)

 2. Open up a terminal

-3. Make the bash script executable (e.g: sudo chmod +x <script>.sh)
+3. Make the bash script(s) executable (e.g: sudo chmod +x <model>.sh)

 4. Open the script you need for your roter model with your preferred text editor (nano is easiest)

-5. Replace the IP address under the "HOST=" variable with your router's IP, do the same with your "PASSWORD=", and "USERNAME=" (not present nor needed on the G1100 router script).
+5. Replace the IP address under the "HOST=" variable with your router's IP, do the same with your "PASSWORD=", and "USERNAME=" (USERNAME variable not present nor needed on the G1100 router script).

 6. Run the script!
 Enjoy :)